pmall/risk-ratio/README.md

 ## ⚙️ Configuration

 Application-wide configuration values are defined in `src/config.ts`.
-This file centralizes settings for API endpoints, filtering options, and price distribution parameters.
+This file centralizes settings for API endpoints and filtering options.

 ```typescript
 export const config = {